Archive for December, 2008

 Famous Actor Follows Breast Around All Day

-One morning the wardrobe woman was dressing me.
-We were in a stifling, small, closet sized dressing room.
-I had on tights, a black satin skirt and she had just finished pulling and tying up the corset, when she heard the lead actors voice outside.
+One morning, the wardrobe woman was dressing me.
+We were in a stifling, small; closet sized, dressing room that was created by curtains.
+I had on tights, a black satin skirt and she had just finished tying up the corset, when she heard the lead actor’s voice outside.
 He was the latest himbo.
 She heard him and just flew out of the dressing room and left me there.
 All the wardrobe women were standing around admiring the new bloomers they had made for him.
 I’m not kidding.
 Bloomers.

 I’m dying.
 It’s stifling.
 I can’t get the blouse on by myself.
 I’m waiting.
 I’m waiting.
 I can’t go out there.
 I’m in a corset.
 I can’t breathe.
 I’m dying.
-The corset is synched so tight I couldn’t slouch and I don’t know if laughing is a possibility.
-Unfortunately, I am well endowed and a corset makes large breasts look gargantuan.
+The corset is synched so tight I couldn’t slouch and I didn’t know if laughing was a possibility.
+Unfortunately, I am well endowed, and a corset makes large girls look gargantuan.
 They are pushed up to my chin.
-I finally can’t stand it anymore, and quietly walk out of the closet room.
+I finally can’t stand it anymore, and quietly walk out of the dressing room.
 Wardrobe woman glances at me and says’ “Oh, sorry.”
-Like she forgot I was in there!
-And goes back to admiring the bloomers and their contents.
+Like she forgot I was in there.
+She was mesmerized by the bloomers.
+She goes back to admiring the bloomers and their contents.

 Callback Disrupted By Hat

 Had a callback yesterday for a film.
 The director was having me read with an actress who is already cast.
-Guess since she was cast she felt no need to impress anyone and was 20 minutes late.
+You could tell she was already cast, as she felt no need to impress anyone and was 20 minutes late.

-After we read and are walking out together I ask her if she is having a bad hair day.
+After we read, we are and walking out together I ask her if she is having a bad hair day.
 For the first time she becomes animated and says; “YES!
 I got up today and just decided fuck it, and I didn’t wash my hair.
-That’s why I’m wearing the hat!”
+THAT’S WHY I’M WEARING THE HAT!”
 I tell her I did the same thing because it’s raining.
 Washing your hair on a rainy day and going to a film audition is artistic suicide.
 Guaranteed big frizzy hair – bad on camera.
 “I flat ironed dirty hair before I came here” I say.
-“YOU DID?” she says with an amazed AH-HAH look on her face.
-I think I just saved the next person she will audition with from the hat.
+“YOU DID?”
+She says with an amazed AH-HAH look on her face like that is the most ingenious thing she’s ever heard.
+I think I just saved the next person she will audition with from THE HAT.

 Acting Teacher Comments Fat Ass or No Fat Ass?

-Went to class.
-Keep going because if I don’t I will become a hack due to the level of directors I work with.
+I continue to go to acting class.
+Keep going because if I don’t I will become a hack due to the level of directors I generally work with who love, love love blocking.
 Have a great but extremely inscrutable teacher.
 Like he didn’t say hello to me for the first like eight years.
 Chose him because I no longer wanted a teacher who wanted to get inside my head.
-Know a teacher who announced the first day of class; “I’m going to mind fuck every one of you.”
+I know a teacher who announced the first day of class; “I’m going to mind fuck every one of you.”
 They ask you what sad experience you are thinking about in a scene.
 They can get really personal.
-I had had it with that and Mr. Inscrutable is perfect for me.
-And like every other young actress I fell in love with my first acting teacher and felt like a complete idiot for doing so.
+I had had it with that, and Mr. Inscrutable is perfect for me.
+And like every other young actress, I fell in love with my first acting teacher and felt like a complete idiot for doing so.
 So a man who won’t even say hello to me is a really good thing.
-If your work isn’t what it should be he actually seems angry.
+If your work isn’t what it should be he actually gets angry.
 Which seems horrible.
 But it’s really a great thing.
 Because what most of the world views as silly, in his class becomes IMPORTANT.

 Last night an actress in class who is on network TV right now started babbling before she would even start her scene.
-She was eating and she couldn’t figure out why.
+She was eating a lot and she couldn’t figure out why.
 “I can’t believe it.
 I was over a friend’s house and I ate popcorn and candy and I would never do that.
 Then when I’m on set, I take big plates of cookies back to my dressing room and I eat them all.
-I had a fitting with wardrobe and a pair of pants that fit me two weeks ago don’t fit anymore.
+I had a fitting with wardrobe, and a pair of pants that fit me two weeks ago, don’t fit anymore.
 I can’t figure out what is going on with me, I stopped my scene partner in the middle of Union Square and made him look at my butt and tell me if it’s big or not.
 I don’t even know what I really look like.
 And I haven’t been exercising either.
 I don’t know what is going on.
 What do you think?
 Is it Ok?”
 Mr. Inscrutable is looking confused and uncomfortable with this line of questioning.
-All he says is, “As long as you don’t blow up.”
+All he says is, “AS LONG AS YOU DON’T BLOW UP.”

 Church Tortures Actors

 Had a call back for “The Man Who Came To Dinner”.
 An old chestnut.
 Does anyone want to see an old chestnut like this on anymore?
-But I guess since it was being done at a church, they are limited by the content of anything written after 1959.
+Doubt it.
+But I guess since a church was producing it, they are limited by content to anything written before1959.

-I was given a time of 6:30 p.m.
+I was given an audition time of 6:30 p.m.
 Entered the room and there were 25 actors who also had the time of 6:30 p.m.
 Usually I would leave, but there was someone there I knew, so I stayed.
 We chatted, but by the time I got in the audition room I had been there way too long and was thoroughly pissed off.
 The monitor used the wrong name when she introduced me.
 I actually gave a good audition and got a lot of laughs from them.
-Seemed like they loved me, but by this time, I hated them.
+Seemed like they loved me.
+But by this time, I HATED THEM.

-I was so mad at myself for waiting that long, that first thing the next morning I sent an email to them.
-Luckily the email they had sent me with the info had the emails of a lot of people on the staff of the church.
+I was so mad at myself for waiting that long, the first thing the next morning I sent an email to them.
+Luckily, the email they had sent me with the info had the emails of the entire staff of the church.
 Here is a copy of the email I sent to everyone involved in the audition, and some individuals who weren’t (including the pastor):

 Dear Fifth Avenue Church,